 Seattle might be America’s Smartest City, but when it comes to transportation, we’ve always been appallingly inept.

 Seattle’s history of collective transportation ineptitude arguably began in the year 1912.
 That was the year when Seattle voters rejected the Bogue Plan.
-Named after civil engineer and municipal planning director Virgil Bogue (1846-1916), the Bogue Plan would have established Seattle’s first comprehensive civic plan along with several major civic improvements, including a large train station on the south shore of Lake Union, a civic center complex of government buildings in the recently leveled Denny Regrade, the possible acquisition of Mercer Island for a city park, and — crucially, for the history that follows here — a rail transit line linking Seattle and Kirkland by way of a tunnel beneath Lake Washington.
+Named after civil engineer and municipal planning director Virgil Bogue (1846-1916), the Bogue Plan would have established Seattle’s first comprehensive civic plan along with several major civic improvements, including a large train station on the southern shore of Lake Union, a civic center complex of government buildings in the recently leveled Denny Regrade, the possible acquisition of Mercer Island for a city park, and — crucially, for the history that follows here — a rail transit line linking Seattle and Kirkland by way of a tunnel beneath Lake Washington.

-The Bogue Plan was very much a product of the Progressive era that peaked during the 1910s.
+The Bogue Plan was very much a product of the Progressive Era that peaked during the 1910s.
 Bogue, a respected city planner, civil engineer, and colleague of the Olmsted Brothers, was retained by Seattle’s Municipal Plans Commission (created in 1910 by Seattle voters) to prepare a detailed plan to guide the city’s future development.
 He had the foresight to imagine Seattle in the twenty-first century as a major metropolis of more than one million people, extending as far as the eastern side of Lake Washington — and his proposal was designed for that long-term vision.

 Bogue submitted his proposal to the city on August 24, 1911.
 On March 5, 1912, in a special municipal election, Seattle voters rejected the Bogue Plan by a 10,000-vote margin.
 During the weeks preceding that election, Seattle’s three leading daily newspapers had all editorialized against the plan, and public confusion over its potential implementation costs contributed to its defeat by a vote of 24,966 to 14,506.
-Thus, Seattle collectively rejected its first chance for regional rapid transit, more than a century ago.
+Thus, Seattle collectively rejected its first opportunity for regional rapid transit, more than a century ago.
 This would not be the last of our fair city’s appalling transportation decisions.

 What would Seattle look like today without Interstate 5 slicing straight through it?